badj/NZGovDebtTrends2002-2025/README.md

    }
    ```

-2. In my project IDE folder [I added a file](.idea/settings.json) called ```settings.json```
+2. In the project IDE folder [an autoApprove settings file waa added](.idea/settings.json) called ```settings.json```

-- By adding this code, I didn’t have to click continue each time, allowing the agent to continue on its own.
+- By adding this code, no 'click to continue' is required each time, allowing the agent to continue on its own.

   ```JSON
   {